ermig1979/AntiDupl/README.md

 The natural desire of the user is to get rid of them.
 However, if the collection is large enough, do this manually is a very tedious and unproductive work.
 AntiDupl.NET program will help you automate this process.
-It can find and display duplicate images in the main graphic formats: JPEG, GIF, TIFF, BMP, PNG, EMF, WMF, EXIF, ICON, JP2, PSD, DDS, HEIF, HEIC and TGA.
+It can find and display duplicate images in the main graphic formats: JPEG, GIF, TIFF, BMP, PNG, EMF, WMF, WEBP, EXIF, ICON, JP2, PSD, DDS, HEIF, HEIC and TGA.
 The comparison is based on the contents of the files, so the program can find not only almost identical, but similar images.
 In addition, the program can find images with some types of defects.